• Skip to main content

 In this case, there's nothing instant about making this soup in the Instant Pot because the stove version takes about the same time, but as mentioned above, your Instant Pot soup does not have to be monitored.

-Curried Instant Pot Split Pea Soup in a white bowl garnished with fresh parsley, a spoon sits to the left of the bowl and a white plate with a slice of buttered bread is in the background.
+Curried Instant Pot Split Pea Soup in a white bowl garnished with fresh parsley.

 There's no need to purée it, but if you want a smoother soup, feel free to do so.